liqvidjs/liqvidjs.org/blog/2021-06-01-desmos-react.md

 hide_table_of_contents: true
 ---

 I've created the package [`desmos-react`](https://www.npmjs.com/package/desmos-react) to provide a React wrapper around the [Desmos graphing calculator](https://www.desmos.com/calculator), making it easy to create interactive demos declaratively.
-I also added TypeScript typings (although they [haven't been merged yet](https://github.com/DefinitelyTyped/DefinitelyTyped/pull/53486)).
+I also added TypeScript typings.

 Here's an example of using it in a video 👇 You can get the source for this demo from https://github.com/ysulyma/ex-desmos.
 This demo also shows off the upcoming captions support—you can enable captions by clicking on the gear in the bottom.